javanhut/TheCarrionLanguage/README.md

 - range() - makes a range function from any numbers

+- os and file functions from golang but wrapped in Carrion Lang.

 # Loops
 * Currently for and while loops are supported
 - For Loops work like python for loops